 Air conditioning systems usually have indoor and outdoor units.
 The indoor unit has an evaporator coil that will cool the warm air as it flows over it and makes the temperature inside the home where you find it to be comfortable.
-Then this hot air blows over the coils and condensation start to form.
+Then this hot air blows over the coils and condensation starts to form.

 The moisture drips into the drain pan and this pan flows towards the condensate line.
 This line flows out of the home so usually, any leaks are outside.
 However, sometimes, the air conditioner might be leaking water in the inside unit.